Discover Chicago’s hottest foodie neighborhood as you nosh on cuisine from the master chefs that started a dining revolution. [Year-Round]Get Tickets

 Small groups of no more than 16 guests per guide.

-Suitable for most ages and fitness levels.
+Suitable for all ages and fitness levels.
 Due to staircases, it is not wheelchair accessible.

 Vegetarian substitutions are available.
 Notify us of SERIOUS allergies or aversions.